 Gabriel Aherne, Kristina Boden, Christopher Day, Margaret Flanagan, Alexander Frantzen, Cathy Germain, Jonathan Ginns, Liliana Gutierrez, Larissa Hayden, Helen Ho, Ariana Jaffe, Shibber Khan, Joe Kruft, Jeff Landgrebe, Matt Levy, Joanne Lim, Joanna Lopez, Nathaniel Lovett, Robert McCallum, Sunita Prasad, Monica Prasad Hayes, Jane Pratt, Laura Raicovich, John Salis, Rebecca Sandler, Sally Szwed, Sarah Weitlauf

-Our thanks also go out to those organizations who have supported our programs, including the New York City Department of Cultural Affairs, the New York State Council on the Arts, the New York Community Trust, the Trust for Mutual Understanding,the Hyde and Watson Foundation, and the Andy Warhol Foundation.
+Our thanks also go out to those organizations who have supported our programs, including the New York Community Trust, the Trust for Mutual Understanding, in-kind support from Materials for the Arts, the New York State Regional Economic Development Council, the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of Governor Andrew Cuomo, the New York State Legislature.

 Flux is a slice of old-school NYC.
 Like the 1960s’ “Flux Houses” in downtown Manhattan, our multidisciplinary family is prolific, socially engaged and scrappy.
 Our nearly 50 artists-in-residence of 2015 produced just as many public events this year including group exhibitions, concerts, potlucks, panels, and the unclassifiable.
 We commissioned dozens of new artworks (just Strobe Network itself included over 75 video artists), and we provided $30,000 for artistic work, in addition to providing the low-cost facilities and support that premise creativity.
 We’ve also co-founded the Windmill Community Garden this year, a new greenspace for LIC, in tandem with our neighbors the Growing Up Green Charter School & The Dutch Kills Civic Association.
 Even before crunching all these numbers, we knew that Flux does more with less, and it’s all because we are a community that cares deeply about the singular civic role Flux performs.